 You can also create more specific rules such as restricting access to a single post, page, or specific URL.

 At the bottom of the page, you can also enable Drip.

-Dripping your content lets you release content to users gradually, instead of giving them access to it all at once.
+Dripping your content lets you release content to users gradually over a period of time, instead of giving them access to it all at once.
 You can also set an expiration date so that the content becomes completely unavailable after a certain time.

 Once you’ve finished setting up your access rules, hit the Save Rule button.

 If you need to create more rules for your membership plans, repeat the process.

 Step 7: Create Members-Only Content